magento/merchdocs/PURCHASE_ORDERS.md

 Magneto lets you set up these rules to enforce company policies.

-To create rules, users with permissions have an 'Approval Rules' link in the left nav bar.
+To create rules, users with role permissions have an 'Approval Rules' link in the left nav bar.
-Permissions to create rules are set in the Access Control List.
+Permissions to create rules are set in the Roles and Permissions page in the left nav bar.

-If no rules have been created, the list is empty and a Create Rule button is displayed.
+If no rules have been created, the list is empty and the 'Create Rule' button is displayed.
 Click the button to create a new rule.

 On the Approval Rules form, rules can be Enabled or Disabled.